amaljoyc/amaljoyc.com/about.md

 permalink: /about/
 ---

 #### Hello!
-I'm Amal Joy Chemparathy!
+I'm Amal Chemparathy!

-I’m a Software Engineer with 7+ years of professional experience in the design, architecture and development of many Software Applications.
+Software Engineer with 8+ years of professional experience in the design, architecture and development of many Software Applications.
 I have a strong passion for solving problems and building products and solutions through the application of technology.